bdnorris/DES-340/lectures/lecture02-rwd.md

 ## Breakpoints

 Breakpoints are the pixel value dimensions of the browser’s viewport (browser window) that will trigger different visual layouts.
 They are typically based on the viewport width (since overflowing content can normally be reached by scrolling) but can be written for height as well.
-Major breakpoints should be chosen at the beginning of the design process.
+Major breakpoints necessarily need to be chosen at the beginning of the design process to form a basis for responsive layout.

 ### Breakpoints and Artboards